NasheethAhmedA/Tic-Tac-Toe-Game/README.md

 3. **Game State Handling:** Dynamically updates game state based on moves, allowing adaptability to variations.
 4. **User Interaction:** Simple click-to-play functionality, with a restart button for convenience.

 In summary, this is a self-contained, efficient, and visually appealing Tic Tac Toe implementation, with a unique isomorphic approach and mathematical optimization for determining the winner.
+The Game is [Available here!](https://nasheethahmeda.github.io/Tic-Tac-Toe-Game)